reduzent/netpd-website/content/instruments/metaseq/index.md

 number of segments.

 div
 : clock divider factor.
-Makes the input clock slower by an integer factor
+Makes the input clock slower by an integer factori.
+For instance, when div is set to 4, for every forth input tick the set tick is advanced by one.

 shift
 : shifts the set timing-wise to the right.
 This means the set starts playing only when the clock